 When trekking with a local company like ours, some important items are usually included in the package.
 For our Everest Base Camp Trek, we provide a down jacket, sleeping bag, and duffel bag for use during the trek.
 These items can simply be returned after the journey is completed.

-After many years of guiding trekkers in the Everest region, we usually recommend focusing on warm layers, comfortable boots, and a good sleeping bag rather than carrying too much unnecessary equipment.
+After many years of guiding trekkers in the Everest region, we usually recommend focusing on warm layers, comfortable trekking boots, and a good sleeping bag rather than carrying too much unnecessary equipment.

 Hidden Costs of the Everest Base Camp Trek

-Many trekkers plan their main trekking budget carefully but forget about the smaller daily expenses that add up during the journey.
+Many trekkers plan their main trekking budget carefully, but forget about the smaller daily expenses that add up during the journey.
 These extra costs are normal in the Everest region because everything must be carried into the mountains by porters, yaks, or helicopters.

 Common extra expenses during the trek include: